 Once you have completed your MSRA and been shortlisted for interview you’ll need to start preparing, and understanding the interview structure is the first step.
 In this blog, we outline the online format for 2024, this is the same as it was for 2023, and there is no longer a communication station as there was in previous years.

-The Interview Stations
+The Obs and Gynae ST1 Interview Stations

-There are THREE stations, each lasting approximately 15 minutes.
+This year there are TWO stations, lasting approximately 25-30 minutes in total.
 You will be assessed and scored at each station by at least two Consultants.
-There is likely to be a layperson present too; it is their job to ensure that the interview process is conducted fairly for all candidates.
-You can prepare for the interview using our interview question bank here.
+There is likely to be a layperson present too; it is their job to ensure that the interview process is conducted fairly to all candidates.

-- Clinical Station
+1. Clinical Prioritisation Station

 - This station reflects real-life working.
 The content will not always be specific to O&G as the scenarios are intended to assess knowledge at FY2 level and not that of a specialty trainee.